Irkutsk: Health

 Despite its remoteness, Irkutsk was reported in 2004 to have the highest HIV infection rate in Russia.
 Tens of thousands of drug addicts, mostly ethnic Russians in their mid to late teens are infected.
 The number of reported AIDS cases increased by more than 10,000% during the 1999–2000 period.
 Although the epidemic, which started in 1999, is reported to have slowed down, Irkutsk will lose tens of thousands of its working age population from 2010 onwards.
 This is one of the reasons Irkutsk's male life expectancy, at 53 years, is one of the lowest in all of Russia.
 Preventive measures are in place to prevent the spread of the epidemic to the generation which was born after the breakup of the USSR.

 Culture

 Television and mass media

-There are many state-owned and privately owned television stations in Irkutsk, including state company IGTRK and private ones, such as AS Baikal TV, TV company AIST, TV company Gorod, and also other media outlets, like the VSP Newspaper Agency.
+There are state-owned and privately owned television stations in Irkutsk, including state company IGTRK and private ones, such as AS Baikal TV, TV company AIST, TV company Gorod, and also other media outlets, like the VSP Newspaper Agency.
 There is also a live webcam broadcasting from the city center.